mariusz-schimke/GiGraph/README.md

 </p>
 #### Record builder

-The *DotRecordBuilder* class provides a simpler approach to building complex record nodes.
+The *DotRecordBuilder* class facilitates building complex record nodes.
 To give you an idea how to use it, consider the following examples that generate the same output script as the [previous example](#sub-records).

 ```c#
 var builder = new DotRecordBuilder()